mhmdho/CinemaTicket/README.md

 ## 💬 Support

-If you encounter any issues during setup or deployment, feel free to open an issue or contact me — I'm happy to help!
+If you encounter any issues during setup or deployment, feel free to contact me — I'm happy to help!

 ## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under my License – feel free to use it and enjoy :).